-Michele undertook postdoctoral studies at Pacific Northwest National Laboratory (2015) within the Nuclear Processing Science Initiative.
+Dr Conroy was a postdoctoral researcher at Pacific Northwest National Laboratory within the DOE Nuclear Processing Science Initiative.
 Here she focused her research on high resolution and in-situ electron microscopy techniques including STEM EDS, EELS, thermal annealing, liquid cell and cryo.
-She was converted to staff scientist (2017) within the Energy and Environment Directorate.
+She was converted to permanent staff scientist (2017) within the Energy and Environment Directorate.

 Chair/Organizer of Conference Symposium: